pmeredit/mongo/src/mongo/db/modules/enterprise/docs/fle/fle_range.md

 Notice, that the lowest level (aka "leaf") can never be skipped.
 Skipping levels begins from the top.

-Sparsity is represented as a number from 1 to 4, where:
+Sparsity is represented as a number from 1 to 8, where:

 - sparsity = 1 - all levels stored
 - sparsity = 2 - every 2nd level skipped
 - sparsity = 3 - every 2nd and 3rd level skipped
 - sparsity = 4 - every 2nd, 3rd, and 4th levels skipped
+- ... and so on.

 ### Trim factor